Enabling More Days at Home

 Innovation Opportunities

-Using data science and AI to predict people most likely to be at risk of long LoS (and readmission to hospital) to implement proactive and intervening support.
+When individuals are in hospital for a ‘long-stay’ this can increase the likelihood of worse outcomes, as well as putting pressure on already stretched bed-occupancy.
+We’re focusing on using data science and AI to predict people most likely to be at risk of long stays (and readmission to hospital) to implement proactive and intervening support..

 Interested in finding out more about our Enabling more days at home mission?